They have seen it all.

 “Lack of familiarity — both psychological and physical — signifies that something has broken down over the way.
 If your very best friend isn’t your spouse, why is somebody else getting the best of you?
 If physical intimacy is waning, which might be an indication of a lack of communication or which you are holding on to resentments, which in the long run will cause a larger separation between you.
 Strategy dates with your spouse — many of these.
 Have fun with one another.
 Know that no matter what, you’ve got one another.
 The emotional bond will cause the physical familiarity” — Jeddah Vailakis

-Why Henry at Henry Wells Photography thinks marriages will last and does not agree with the experts.
+Why Olivier at Olivier Burnside Photography thinks marriages will last and does not agree with the experts.